 If a muscle, tendon, or ligament is seriously torn or completely severed, then surgery will likely be required to repair the tear.
 This could mean a longer recovery time and more intense physical therapy and other treatments down the road.

 Seeking medical attention directly after you suspect an injury is the most important thing you can do.
 This way, you get immediate care for any pain and damage that you have.
-It also helps provide documentation of your injury so that your Columbia soft tissue injury attorney has more proof to work with later when you’re making a claim against the party who hurt you.
+It also helps provide documentation of your injury so that your Columbia, SC soft tissue injury attorney has more proof to work with later when you’re making a claim against the party who hurt you.

 The Solomon Law Group Will Fight for You